 The department provide a pro-active service to ensure a swift conclusion and high quality experience throughout.
 Our people have a wealth of conveyancing experience and will be able to assist with any queries which you may have.

 I like the fast pace of conveyancing and working closely with my clients to get to exchange and completion.
 The variety of transactions the team deal with mean no day is ever the same.

-I enjoy working at Irwin Mitchell and have been with the firm 16 years.
+I enjoy working at Irwin Mitchell and have been with the firm for many years.
 Having experts in all areas is a perk as there is always someone who can advise clients on all aspects of the law.

 In my spare time I love to travel, particularly to the USA and Italy.